jacubero/aws-architect-associate/docs/simplest.rst

 Amazon S3 Storage Management
 ============================

-Among the different options that are available to configure on buckets and objects are the following: Versioning, Server access logging, object-level logging, Static website hosting, default encryption, object tags, transfer acceleration, events notification, requester pays.
+Among the different options that are available to configure on buckets and objects are the following: Versioning, Server access logging, object-level logging, Static website hosting, default encryption, object tags, Transfer Acceleration, events notification, requester pays.

 Versioning
 ----------